Htike Htike Aung

 Htike Htike Aung (ထိုက်ထိုက်အောင်; was born 1 February 1995, in Myanmar) is a footballer from Burma, and a defender for the Myanmar under-20 football team and Yangon United.
 He can play center back and right full back.

 In 2019, Yangon United signed Htike Htike Aung.
 He played in Myanmar U-20 national team for 2015 FIFA U-20 World Cup in New Zealand.

+Htike Htike Aung,Mahar United player, announced his retirement because of Spine injury in April 2025.